 PowerPC is an instruction set architecture created in 1992.
 PowerPC (a backronym for Performance Optimization With Enhanced RISC – Performance Computing, sometimes abbreviated as PPC) is a reduced instruction set computer instruction set architecture created by the 1991 Apple–IBM–Motorola alliance, known as AIM.
 PowerPC, as an evolving instruction set, has since 2006 been named Power ISA, while the old name lives on as a trademark for some implementations of Power Architecture-based processors.
 PowerPC was the cornerstone of AIM's PReP and Common Hardware Reference Platform initiatives in the 1990s.
 Read more on Wikipedia...

 - PowerPC ranks in the top 25% of languages

 - the PowerPC wikipedia page

 - See also: powerIsa, solaris, unix, linux, x86-isa, freebsd

-- I have 21 facts about PowerPC. what would you like to know? email me and let me know how I can help.
+- Have a question about PowerPC not answered here?
+Email me and let me know how I can help.